navidkashani/awesome-acf/README.md

 * [signature](https://github.com/AsmodeusNOIR/acf-signature) - signature field.
 * [Star Rating](https://github.com/kevdotbadger/acf-star-rating) - A simple star rating field.
 * [Sub Field Chooser](https://github.com/reyhoun/acf-subfield-chooser) - Return custom subfield value of a custom repeater field as a select box.
+* [Smart Button](https://github.com/gillesgoetsch/acf-smart-button) - A simple, clean and lean acf Field that allows the user to select an internal link as a post_object or an external link as a url field via a smooth toggle.
 * [TablePress] (https://github.com/tylerdigital/acf-tablepress) - select a TablePress table.
 * [Tag Field] (https://github.com/kolhoffmmm/acf_tags) - Creates a simple field to add & edit non hieratchical taxonomies, possible to add taxonomies.
 * [Term] (https://github.com/osadi/osadi-acf-field-term) - Dropdown or multiselect of all available terms.